agiliq/agiliq-jekyll/_posts/2019-04-23-drf-polls-related-objects.md

 ## Agenda

-This post assumes that you have followed the first post of this series at <a href="" target="_blank">https://www.agiliq.com/blog/2019/04/drf-polls/</a>
+This post assumes that you have followed our <a href="https://www.agiliq.com/blog/2019/04/drf-polls/" target="_blank">first post</a> of this series.

 We will be creating the following apis in this post.

-- An api to create a choice while creating a Question
+- An api to create an associated choice along with a Question
-- An api to create multiple choices while creating a Question
+- An api to create multiple associated choices along with a Question
-- Api to create multiple questions
 - Api to create multiple questions, each question with multiple choices

 ## Apis